techidaily/site-discover-data/source/_posts/optimizing-your-computers-speed-by-controlling-background-processes-tips-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-http.techidaily.com/new-2024-approved-professional-guide-essential-fixes-for-dull-iphone-hdr-videos-in-adobe/"><u>[New] 2024 Approved [Professional Guide] Essential Fixes for Dull iPhone HDR Videos in Adobe</u></a></li>
+<li><a href="https://facebook-clips.techidaily.com/new-2024-approved-signal-profileshots-guide-dimensions-file-type-minutes/"><u>[New] 2024 Approved Signal Profileshots Guide Dimensions, File Type, Minutes</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/new-the-buzz-factor-creating-catch-all-content-for-facebook/"><u>[New] The Buzz Factor Creating Catch-All Content for Facebook</u></a></li>
+<li><a href="https://youtube-blog.techidaily.com/xposed-the-hazards-of-fake-follower-purchases-on-youtube-for-2024/"><u>[New] Exposed The Hazards of Fake Follower Purchases on YouTube for 2024</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/new-the-ultimate-list-of-trending-instagram-hashtags-for-success-for-2024/"><u>[New] The Ultimate List of Trending Instagram Hashtags for Success for 2024</u></a></li>
+<li><a href="https://instagram-video-files.techidaily.com/new-spin-into-popularity-the-art-of-video-reversal-on-instagram-for-2024/"><u>[New] Spin Into Popularity The Art of Video Reversal on Instagram for 2024</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-2024-approved-battlefield-legends-the-ultimate-list-of-top-7-total-war-victories/"><u>[Updated] 2024 Approved Battlefield Legends The Ultimate List of Top 7 Total War Victories</u></a></li>
+<li><a href="https://youtube-sure.techidaily.com/iral-video-vigilantes-top-ten-in-a-day-one-hour-at-a-time-for-2024/"><u>[New] Viral Video Vigilantes Top Ten in a Day, One Hour at a Time for 2024</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/ed-2024-approved-mastering-multi-platform-content-delivery-youtube-and-beyond/"><u>[Updated] 2024 Approved Mastering Multi-Platform Content Delivery YouTube & Beyond</u></a></li>
+<li><a href="https://article-files.techidaily.com/updated-iphone-2024s-best-friend-ranked-8-sticks/"><u>[Updated] Iphone 2024'S Best Friend Ranked #8 Sticks</u></a></li>
-<li><a href="https://instagram-video-recordings.techidaily.com/updated-instagram-glow-up-the-best-three-highlight-ideas-for-2024/"><u>[Updated] Instagram Glow Up The Best Three Highlight Ideas for 2024</u></a></li>
+<li><a href="https://extra-support.techidaily.com/updated-soothing-serenity-sessions-leading-asmr-artists/"><u>[Updated] Soothing Serenity Sessions Leading ASMR Artists</u></a></li>
-<li><a href="https://discover-data.techidaily.com/1-unlocking-the-vault-discoverable-information-on-your-windows-system-expert-insights-from-yl-computing/"><u>1.
-Unlocking the Vault: Discoverable Information on Your Windows System - Expert Insights From YL Computing</u></a></li>
+<li><a href="https://discover-data.techidaily.com/discover-how-to-inspect-file-details-on-windows-systems-tips-from-yl-software-experts/"><u>Discover How to Inspect File Details on Windows Systems - Tips From YL Software Experts</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/2024-approved-rebound-creators-range/"><u>2024 Approved Rebound Creators' Range</u></a></li>
+<li><a href="https://discover-data.techidaily.com/diversifying-your-crypto-investments-strategies-and-tips-by-yl-computing/"><u>Diversifying Your Crypto Investments: Strategies and Tips by YL Computing</u></a></li>
-<li><a href="https://discover-data.techidaily.com/dealing-with-system-lock-ups-expert-guidance-from-yl-software/"><u>Dealing with System Lock-Ups: Expert Guidance From YL Software</u></a></li>
+<li><a href="https://smart-video-editing.techidaily.com/download-premium-mpeg-video-transcoder-free-conversion-tool-any-video-format/"><u>Download Premium MPEG Video Transcoder - Free Conversion Tool: Any Video Format</u></a></li>
-<li><a href="https://discover-data.techidaily.com/dial-into-fun-subscribe-for-ultimate-party-mix-newest-karaoke-tracks-volumes-1-18-to-24-curated-by-pcdj-experts/"><u>Dial Into Fun: Subscribe for Ultimate Party Mix | Newest Karaoke Tracks, Volumes 1-18 to 24, Curated by PCDJ Experts</u></a></li>
+<li><a href="https://discover-data.techidaily.com/enhancing-your-pcs-efficiency-expert-tips-for-decluttering-and-boosting-speed-yl-tech-insights/"><u>Enhancing Your PC's Efficiency: Expert Tips for Decluttering and Boosting Speed - YL Tech Insights</u></a></li>
-<li><a href="https://discover-data.techidaily.com/effective-techniques-to-remove-dust-from-your-graphics-card-tips-and-tricks-by-yl-computing/"><u>Effective Techniques to Remove Dust From Your Graphics Card - Tips & Tricks by YL Computing</u></a></li>
+<li><a href="https://discover-data.techidaily.com/guide-activating-pdf-scanning-feature-in-your-windows-based-printer-techsolutions-by-yl/"><u>Guide: Activating PDF Scanning Feature in Your Windows-Based Printer - TechSolutions by YL</u></a></li>
-<li><a href="https://win-forum.techidaily.com/guide-successful-windows-11-setup-on-non-compatible-processors-using-revouninstaller/"><u>Guide: Successful Windows 11 Setup on Non-Compatible Processors Using Revouninstaller</u></a></li>
+<li><a href="https://instagram-videos.techidaily.com/in-2024-elevate-your-edits-10-essential-apps-for-instagram-videos/"><u>In 2024, Elevate Your Edits 10 Essential Apps for Instagram Videos</u></a></li>
-<li><a href="https://discover-data.techidaily.com/how-to-adjust-privacy-and-security-settings-in-windows-via-control-panel-tips-by-yl-software-expertise/"><u>How To Adjust Privacy & Security Settings in Windows via Control Panel - Tips by YL Software Expertise</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/in-2024-step-by-step-for-novices-utilizing-facebook-insights/"><u>In 2024, Step-by-Step for Novices Utilizing Facebook Insights</u></a></li>
-<li><a href="https://discover-data.techidaily.com/how-to-detect-and-fix-power-supply-failures-in-computers-a-comprehhrenous-tutorial-by-yl-software-professionals/"><u>How to Detect and Fix Power Supply Failures in Computers – A Comprehhrenous Tutorial by YL Software Professionals</u></a></li>
+<li><a href="https://hardware-updates.techidaily.com/inside-mwcs-exclusive-lenovo-laptop-lineup-our-comprehensive-testing-and-best-picks/"><u>Inside MWC's Exclusive Lenovo Laptop Lineup: Our Comprehensive Testing & Best Picks</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-use-google-assistant-on-your-lock-screen-of-vivo-y28-5g-phone-by-drfone-android/"><u>How to Use Google Assistant on Your Lock Screen Of Vivo Y28 5G Phone</u></a></li>
+<li><a href="https://discover-data.techidaily.com/stunning-bmw-x6-in-scarlet-red-hd-wallpaper-designs-full-size-imagery-for-your-device-curated-by-yl-computing/"><u>Stunning BMW X6 in Scarlet Red HD Wallpaper Designs, Full-Size Imagery for Your Device - Curated by YL Computing</u></a></li>
-<li><a href="https://discover-data.techidaily.com/saint-pattys-celebration-the-ultimate-setlist-of-10-must-play-tunes-for-any-dj-pcdj-guide/"><u>Saint Patty’s Celebration: The Ultimate Setlist of 10 Must-Play Tunes for Any DJ - PCDJ Guide</u></a></li>
+<li><a href="https://discover-data.techidaily.com/understanding-common-scanner-issues-and-fixes-with-guidance-from-yl-software-professionals/"><u>Understanding Common Scanner Issues and Fixes with Guidance From YL Software Professionals</u></a></li>
-<li><a href="https://discover-data.techidaily.com/trezor-cybersecurity-probe-unmasking-the-phishing-scheme-and-insights-from-yl-computings-leadership/"><u>Trezor Cybersecurity Probe: Unmasking the Phishing Scheme & Insights From YL Computing's Leadership</u></a></li>
+<li><a href="https://discover-data.techidaily.com/understanding-the-mystery-of-windows-black-screen-an-expert-guide-yl-computing/"><u>Understanding the Mystery of Windows' Black Screen: An Expert Guide - YL Computing</u></a></li>
-<li><a href="https://data-safeguard.techidaily.com/ultimate-solution-how-to-restore-damaged-jpeg-images-with-a-reliable-repair-software/"><u>Ultimate Solution: How to Restore Damaged JPEG Images with a Reliable Repair Software</u></a></li>
+<li><a href="https://discover-data.techidaily.com/unlocking-the-potential-of-blockchain-tech-with-tips-from-yls-expertise-in-computing-and-software/"><u>Unlocking the Potential of Blockchain Tech with Tips From YL's Expertise in Computing and Software</u></a></li>
-<li><a href="https://discover-data.techidaily.com/understanding-the-causes-of-pc-crashes-a-comprehensive-guide-by-yl-computing/"><u>Understanding the Causes of PC Crashes: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://discover-data.techidaily.com/unveiling-the-reasons-behind-the-blue-screen-of-death-a-comprehensive-guide-by-yl-computing/"><u>Unveiling the Reasons Behind the 'Blue Screen of Death': A Comprehensive Guide by YL Computing</u></a></li>
 </ul></div>